david-hollifield/is-busy/README.md

-# IsLoading
+# IsLoadingService

-IsLoading is a simple angular service for tracking whether your app, or parts of it, are loading.
+IsLoadingService is a simple angular service for tracking whether your app, or parts of it, are loading.
 By using `ngIf` and subscribing to its `isLoading$()` method, you can easily show and hide loading indicators.

 You can install it with